-Pertussis, also called “whooping cough,” has been reported in our school community recently.
-In collaboration with the Lake County Health Department, we want to be proactive to increase awareness of signs and symptoms of pertussis.
-With pertussis, it is always possible there will be additional cases in the community and our school.
-The health department reports for every case that is laboratory diagnosed, reported, and treated, there are likely many that are not.
+A few cases of pertussis, also called “whooping cough” have been reported in the LHS student community recently.
+With pertussis, it is always possible there are additional cases in our school and in the community.
+The health department reports for every case that is laboratory diagnosed, reported and treated, there are likely many that are not.

 We urge you to contact your health care provider if your child has cold symptoms that include a cough and let them know that pertussis is present in the school community.
 Communicating with a health care provider is important even for those who are up to date with immunizations for pertussis.

-If your healthcare provider suspects pertussis, it is important to keep your child at home until lab results are back.
-Individuals who are diagnosed and treated for pertussis are mandated by the Health Department and Illinois state law to stay home from school for five days while undergoing antibiotic treatment, or until they receive a negative test result.
+If your health care provider suspects pertussis, it is important to keep your child at home until lab results are back.
+Individuals who are diagnosed and treated for pertussis are mandated by the Health Department to stay home from school for five days while undergoing antibiotic treatment, or until they receive a negative test result.
 We encourage parents/guardians of children who are immunocompromised or who have serious or chronic illnesses to contact their health care providers to discuss the recent occurrence of pertussis in the community.
 Your healthcare provider can provide guidance and recommendations about your child's unique health issues.

 Pertussis is treated with antibiotics.
 However, the single most important way to prevent serious or catastrophic illness from pertussis is by vaccination.
 Listed below are recommendations regarding pertussis vaccine:

 - If your child is under the age of 7 years and has not received the full recommended vaccination series (DTaP at 2, 4 and 6 months, first booster at 15 -18 months and second booster at 4 - 6 years), please contact your pediatrician and complete the vaccination schedule.